The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 Difference between String of Tears and String of Pearls

-The most notable thing that differentiates one from the other is its slightly different leaf structure.
+Its leaf structure is the most notable thing that differentiates one from the other.

 However, other factors like their size, care requirements, texture, and flowers also help to know their differences.

-The major characteristics that differentiate string of pearls from the string of tears are as below:
+The major characteristics that differentiate the string of pearls from the string of tears are as below:

 1. String Shape and Texture

-Both of them are succulent plants that have thick, fleshy leaves that help them store water.
+Both are succulent plants with thick, fleshy leaves that help them store water.

 It allows them to retrieve water from their leaves when the climate turns dry.